MicrosoftDocs/memdocs/windows-365/enterprise/hp-anyware-set-up.md

 <!-- ########################## -->
 ## Next steps

-Proceed to the HP Anyare Manager to complete the integration.
+To complete the integration, proceed to the HP Anyare Manager.
 For more information about HP Anyware set up, see [https://aka.ms/HPAnywareDocConnectEntraIDtoHP](https://aka.ms/HPAnywareDocConnectEntraIDtoHP).